 The Dutch government’s ambition for electric driving is to reduce CO2 emissions, improve energy-efficiency, and reduce dependency on fossil fuels.

 Electric driving also reduces noise pollution from traffic while opening up new opportunities for the commercial sector.
-For these reasons, the Dutch government is eager to realize a critical mass of two hundred thousand electric vehicles on the roads in the Netherlands by 2020.
+For these reasons, the government is eager to realise a critical mass of 400,000 electric vehicles on the roads in the Netherlands by 2030.

-For more information, see Nederlandelektrisch.nl or download our publication: We are the Netherlands, your partner in E-mobility.
+We are the Netherlands, your partner in E-mobility

 Download this brochure with information about how the Netherlands can be your partner in e-mobility.